Skip to Main Content

 Engagement ring financing involves borrowing an amount of money in order to pay for an engagement ring, then repaying that amount plus applicable interest and fees over time.
 The main benefit is that you can get the ring you want now and pay it off incrementally in a way that fits your budget.

 But there are multiple ways to borrow money for an engagement ring.
-A few of the most popular engagement ring financing options are credit cards, personal loans, jewelry companies that offer financing, and “buy now, pay later” loans.
+A few of the most popular engagement ring financing options are personal loans, credit cards, jewelry companies that offer financing, and “buy now, pay later” (BNPL) loans.
 Learn more about each and which is best for you.

 Using a personal loan for an engagement ring

-Personal loans are another viable option to finance an engagement ring.
-A personal loan provides a lump sum that you can use for almost any purpose.
-You repay the money through monthly payments over a set term, such as five or seven years.
+Personal loans aren't just for debt consolidation or home improvement.
+A personal loan provides a lump sum that you can use for a variety of purposes, which for many lenders may include large purchases.
+You repay the money through monthly payments over a set term, typically one to seven years.

-Many banks, credit unions, and online lenders offer them, and most let you prequalify.
+Many banks, credit unions, and online lenders offer personal loans, and most let you prequalify.
 Prequalifying with multiple lenders is a great way to compare loan terms and rates you might qualify for before applying.

 Pros